The Country Style Home: An Expression of Picturesque and Rustic Simplicity

 Whether inspired by the Colonial style or cottage homes in New England, or log cabins, the country style design remains an elegant part of the American architectural scene - and one of the most popular.
 With all its evolutions throughout generations, the country home has adapted itself to the diverse American landscape – from the coastal regions to mountain ranges through rolling hills and flat lands.

-A white picket fence and covered front porch welcome guests to this four-bedroom country house plan (# 141-1131).
+A white picket fence and covered front porch welcome guests to this 4-bedroom Country style house (Plan #141-1131).
 Inside is a great room, a kitchen with a walk-in pantry, large windows in the breakfast area, and a covered rear porch.
 The master suite – and the other three bedrooms – all feature walk-in closets.